Difference Between Allergic Contact Dermatitis and Irritant Contact Dermatitis

-Put simply, contact dermatitis is skin irritation or inflammation caused by direct contact with an allergen or irritant.
-Since there's so many irritants and allergens in the products we use daily, contact dermatitis is very common, and even if you don't have any diagnosable allergies you can still experience it.
+Put simply, dermatitis is skin irritation or inflammation caused by direct contact with an allergen or irritant.
+Since there are many irritants and allergens in the products we use daily, dermatitis is very common, and even if you don't have any diagnosable allergies you can still experience it.

 Irritant Contact Dermatitis Causes and Triggers